stellar/go/services/horizon/internal/docs/captive_core_migration.md

 ## Multi-Machine Setup
 If you plan on running Horizon and Captive Core on separate machines, you'll need to change only a few things.
 Namely, rather than configuring the `STELLAR_CORE_BINARY` variable, you'll need to point Horizon at the Remote Captive Core instance via `REMOTE_CAPTIVE_CORE_URL` (for the wrapper API) and `STELLAR_CORE_URL` (for the raw Core API).

-In this section, we'll work through a hypothetical architecture with two Horizon instances, one of which is an ingestion instance, and a single Captive Core instance.
+In this section, we'll work through a hypothetical architecture with two Horizon instances (only one of which does ingestion) and a single Captive Core instance.

 ### Remote Captive Core
 First, we need to start running the Captive Core server.